 ‘You think it has awoken and taken Wonderwind?’

-‘It must have thought he was a naughty child,’ reasoned Colonel Copperton. ‘and it might be creeping about the house at this very moment looking for more victims.’
+‘It must have thought he was a naughty child.’
+Colonel Copperton stroked his moustache. ‘and it might be creeping about the house at this very moment, looking for more victims.’

 ‘We should inform the masters at once!’

-‘No. We cannot allow any disruption to befall the ball.
+‘No, Miss Pirouette.
+We cannot allow any disruption to befall the ball.
 This is a rescue mission.
-Miss Pirouette, fetch Sweeps.’
+Fetch Sweep.’

 ‘Whatever for, Colonel?
-It might go for him next.’
+The monster might go for him next.’

-Comprehension dawned on her face.
+Comprehension dawned on the ballerina’s face.
 ‘You mean to use him as bait?’

 ‘Yes, although no actual harm will come to him.
 Besides, he should be eager to help rescue his friend.’